IsaacSmith13/stardew-tracker/README.md

 If you'd like to submit suggestions to the app, feel free to download the source code!

+* Run git clone https://IsaacSmith13@bitbucket.org/IsaacSmith13/stardew-tracker.git on your command line to clone the repository.
+* Using Node Package Manager (NPM), run npm install in the project directory to install necessary packages.
+* Follow the [PhoneGap desktop installation instructions](http://docs.phonegap.com/getting-started/1-install-phonegap/desktop/) to get your development environment set up.
+* Follow the [Phonegap mobile installation instructions](http://docs.phonegap.com/getting-started/2-install-mobile-app/) to install the Phonegap app on your phone for testing purposes.
-* www/index.html contains the entire application interface
+* www/index.html contains the entire application interface.
-* www/js/app.js holds all the logic to create and render the database, as well as user-saved selections
+* www/js/app.js holds all the logic to create and render the database, as well as user-saved selections.
-* www/img/items has all the icons for each item
+* www/img/ has all the icons for each item and reward.
 * www/css/styles.css has all the custom styles.
-Keep in mind that the Framework7 library is utilized in index.html to make things a lot prettier
+Keep in mind that the Framework7 library is utilized in index.html to make things a lot prettier.
+* After making any changes, you can test the app by opening PhoneGap desktop client, then following the plus in the top left and opening the project folder.
+This will automatically host to your internal IP.
+Note, you may have to open port 3000 (or any port you choose) in your firewall for this to work.
+Then open the PhoneGap developer app on your mobile device and type in the IP shown on the desktop client.
+You can now see any changes made without having to compile to an APK!

 License
 -------